 Studies suggest that lycopene may be especially helpful for reducing pro-inflammatory compounds that are linked to several types of cancer.
 And one study found that drinking tomato juice decreased inflammatory markers in overweight and obese women.

-Because tomatoes release more lycopene when they’re cooked, it’s better to cook tomatoes rather than eat them raw if you want to take full advantage of their anti-inflammatory properties.
+Because tomatoes release more lycopene when they’re cooked, it’s better to cook them rather than eat them raw if you want to take full advantage of their anti-inflammatory properties.
 Cooking them in olive oil is best, as this helps you absorb even more lycopene.

 10. Dark chocolate